 Over the centuries, the physical look of newspapers has undergone many changes.
 Media historians explained that the first printed newspaper which appeared in Germany in the late 1400's was in form of news pamphlets often highly sensationalized in content.
-In the 1850's the first pictorial weekly newspapers emerged, featuring, for the first time, extensive illustrations of events in the news.
-Also by the 1890's the present feature of modern newspaper which includes bold banner headlines extensive use of illustrations, funny pictures plus expanded coverage of organised sporting events appeared.
+In 1850's the first pictorial weekly newspapers emerged, featuring, for the first time, extensive illustrations of events in the news.
+Also by 1890's appeared feature of modern newspaper which includes bold banner headlines extensive use of illustrations, funny pictures plus expanded coverage of organised sporting events.
 By 1910 all the essential features recognisable in today's modern newspaper had emerged (Leveson, 2012).